 The question for advocates is how to ameliorate that threat.
 The trick is to preserve affordable housing in neighborhoods where housing prices are rising out of reach, and create class and race diversity by ensuring there is a bastion of permanently affordable homes that cannot be lost to enterprising property owners.

-But support from the federal level hasn’t been happening.
+But support from the federal level hasn’t been forthcoming.
 The Center for Budget and Policy Priorities finds that the capital and operating fund for public housing “lost 25 percent of its inflation-adjusted value since 2001” (emphasis theirs).
-Section 8 funding is shrinking as well, as are the Home and Community Development Block Grants (CDBG) that support many local groups building and maintaining affordable housing.
-Under the new administration, most experts expect these trends to continue if not accelerate.
+Section 8 funding is shrinking as well, as are the Home and Community Development Block Grants (CDBG) that support many local groups that build and maintain affordable housing.
+Under the new Trump administration, most experts expect these trends to continue if not accelerate.

 “We’re about to see a change of the guard [at HUD], which won’t see this as a social responsibility,” says Camille Charles, professor of sociology at the University of Pennsylvania.
 “We need to figure out how can we have gentrification and maintain affordable housing so it actually benefits people who have lived in the community.
 Unfortunately we are moving to a circumstance where the tendency to is to believe that markets will take care of this.
 There’s just no evidence to support that.”